 - Thousands of people die every year because of Rabies.

-- The MAIN source of rabies infection in humans are from DOGS.
+- The MAIN source of rabies infection in humans is from DOGS.

 - VACCINATION is the only way to protect both Dogs and Humans.

-After understanding What is the rabies virus.
+After understanding all the Rabies Symptoms In Dogs.
 Now you can Protect your pet to protect yourself by always keeping your pet’s rabies vaccine up to date and never miss it.
 Do not worry about the cost as there are many animal control agencies offer free or low-cost vaccination; you can always ask around and find them.

 Nevertheless, Do not forget to protect yourself if you are bitten or scratched by any animal wild or a pet.
 You need to visit your doctor to take the proper treatment or check the proof of rabies vaccination from the owner of the pet that attacked you.